 What nobody has said, and I think it’s worth pointing out, is that the Android Pay to Google Pay shift was also a break with HCE and Google pretending to provide a ‘free’ secure element strategy for all Android licensees (ahem, see Google’s “Android Ready SE” alliance).

-Google is now focused on Pixel and their own eSE, all other Android licensees and manufacturers be dammed and left to find their own solutions.
-I guarantee you that, in time, Google will be doing most, if not all, of the same security hoops that Apple does now, for Google Pay card emulation (not host card emulation) for Google Pixel platform eSE access.
+Google is now focused on Pixel hardware and their own Google Pay eSE strategy, all other Android licensees and manufacturers be dammed to find their own solutions for MIFARE, FeliCa, Calypso and so on.
+I guarantee you that, in time, Google will be doing most, if not all, of the same security hoops that Apple does for Google Pay on the Google Pixel platform.

 So yes, Apple does limit NFC Secure Element (in Apple Silicon) access with PassKit NFC certificates.
 But Apple Pay MIFARE is real MIFARE used around the world, and Apple Pay FeliCa is real FeliCa.
 Public Transport Victoria (PTV) can apply for a myki card PassKit NFC certificate just like any developer.
 And for goodness sake Stefan, stop writing sentences that confuse Express Mode payment cards (EMV credit/debit cards) with regular Express Mode transit cards (FeliCa, MIFARE, PBOC).
 Suica is not a credit card and emulating EMV at a transit gate doesn’t automatically make a credit card into an Apple Pay Suica transit card, not by a long shot.
 If your aim is promoting open loop over closed loop, that’s one thing.
 Either way, your LinkedIn blog post is not doing your LinkedIn resume any favor.

 Related: How much does Smart Navigo HCE suck?